gateway-fm/public-docs/docs/validators/ha/alerting.md

 That means being ready to act in the middle of the night, in the weekends, etc. That is a tedious and tiring position to be in, so it is better to rotate people often on that.

-An example of the on-call policy could be found in this [GitLab On-Call Handbook](https://about.gitlab.com/handbook/on-call/).
+An example of an on-call policy can be found in this [GitLab On-Call Handbook](https://about.gitlab.com/handbook/on-call/).

 ## Incident Response